ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

      - ``import           Z.Y.X (pos..) as W``
      - Append the specified subset of ``Z.Y.X``'s export set to the top-level, and also under ``W``

-Subsetting imports
+Note: Subsetting imports
     Note that in interests of brevity, we only illustrated import subsetting (with ``(adds..)`` and  ``hiding (subs..)``) for the unqualified/unaliased case -- while it unambiguously extends to the rest of the cases.

-Semantics of the ``qualified`` keyword
+Note: Semantics of the ``qualified`` keyword
     It's worth underscoring the effect of the ``qualified`` keyword in the non-extended language -- it is strictly negative, as it suppresses population of the top level of the local namespace.
 Quoting *Section 5.3.2 of Haskell2010*:

       If the import declaration used the *qualified* keyword, only the qualified name of the entity is brought into scope.
-If the *qualified* keyword is omitted, then both the qualified and unqualified name of the entity is brought into scope.
+If the *qualified* keyword is omitted, then both the qualified and unqualified name of the entity are brought into scope.

     With this understanding, one could (hypothetically) say that: